MaGnsio/100-days-of-code/log.md

 # Day 003: August 08, 2020

-**Today's Progress:** implemented every member function of the project classes, finalized the program structure and practiced a bit on file handling using C++.
+* implemented every member function of the project classes.
+* finalized the program structure.
+* practiced a bit on file handling using C++.

 **Link to work:** [recent code progress](https://github.com/MaGnsio/100-days-of-code/commit/a67851c5730802c51d81d2d5c64a88a45fc34c35)